mcfrith/dnarrange/README.md

     # readA+ chr19:17558023>17557054 chr18:23830954<23831466
     # readB- chr19:17558023>17557056 chr18:23830970<23831547

-This shows how each read aligns to the genome.
-We can edit the summary, e.g.  move another read to the top of the group, or create a fake topmost read with all the breakpoints.
+This shows how each read aligns to the genome.  `dnarrange-link` uses only the group names and topmost reads from the summary.

-It may be useful to "clean" the groups like this:

-    dnarrange -c1 groups.maf > clean-groups.maf

-This discards any read with a rearrangement not shared by any other read.

-### Step 5: Reconstruct the rearranged chromsomes

-    dnarrange-link groups.maf > linked.txt

-You might get a warning message like this:
+`dnarrange-link` may show a warning message like this:

     WARNING: 256 equally-good ways of linking ends in chr8

-In this case, `dnarrange-link` arbitrarily picks one of these ways to link the ends in chr8.
+In this case, it arbitrarily picks one of these ways to link the ends in chr8.

-The reconstructed chromosomes are given names like `der1`, `der2`.
+The output has reconstructed chromosomes with names like `der1`, `der2`.
 If a reconstructed chromosome has widely-separated rearrangements, it's broken into parts like `der2a`, `der2b`.
 You can control this breaking with option `-m` (see `dnarrange-link --help`).

-### Step 6: Draw pictures of the rearranged chromosomes
+### Step 5: Draw pictures of the rearranged chromosomes

     last-multiplot linked.txt linked-pics